Digital transformation and a focus on customer experience can generate a 20-30% increase in customer satisfaction and economic gains of 20-50%.

 3. Culture and Leadership

 Companies today can uncover novel and important sources of data.
 What’s important is ensuring that you have the culture, talent, and organizational vision needed to turn that data into insights.
-The digital business transformation is hard to happen in the absence of leadership commitment; there are numerous failed digital transformation examples that bear out this fact.
+Digital business transformation is hard-pressed to happen in the absence of leadership commitment; there are numerous failed digital transformation examples that bear out this fact.

 4. Unified Digital Technology

 An ideal digital transformation strategy aims for using technology in the right way, in a secure manner.
 For instance, enterprises should leverage the support of the cloud to set up robust digital transformation frameworks.